appdefensealliance/ASA-WG/AI Profile/AI Tool Testing Guide.md

 1. **Undeclared Functions:** The server must explicitly reject any invocation of an undeclared function.
 2. **Parameter Rejection:** The server must successfully reject tool calls containing incorrect parameter types, out-of-range values, or extra parameters.

+## 2.7 Out-of-Band Confirmation for High-Risk Actions

+### Description

+For the highest-risk operations — irreversible actions, transfers of value or money, or the granting/expansion of access — the AI Tool SHOULD require user confirmation over a channel independent of the AI Agent (out-of-band), so that approval cannot be forged by the Agent in the request path.
+Out-of-band confirmation is REQUIRED for remote and other high-value deployments.
+Where it is not feasible for a given action, the Tool MUST fall back to the server-side elicitation backstop (§2.3) and MUST NOT downgrade to Agent-relayed consent.

+### Rationale

+Server-side elicitation transits the Agent, so a malicious Agent can fabricate an affirmative response without ever showing the user.
+An independent confirmation channel — for example a link or one-time code delivered to a pre-registered email/SMS/authenticator, or a provider-hosted approval page authenticated directly to the user — lets the user approve the specific action directly, closing the malicious-Agent gap for the actions where a forged approval is most costly.

+### Audit

+**Evidence**

+**AL0, AL1:** Supporting evidence from static code inspection identifying the highest-risk operations and the out-of-band confirmation path defined for them.

+**AL2:** Functional AI Tool exposing at least one highest-risk action, plus the ADA Malicious Reference Agent (or equivalent) able to forge Agent-channel responses.

+**Test Procedure**

+**AL0, AL1:**

+1. **Classify High-Risk Operations:** Review the tool's operations and confirm that irreversible, value-transferring, and access-granting actions are identified as highest-risk.
+2. **Review Confirmation Channel:** Verify the code routes confirmation for those actions to a channel independent of the Agent request path (REQUIRED for remote/high-value deployments), and that it fails closed to §2.3 elicitation rather than to Agent-relayed consent when out-of-band confirmation is unavailable.

+**AL2:**

+1. **Forge Agent-Channel Approval:** Using the Malicious Reference Agent, attempt to approve a highest-risk action entirely through the Agent channel, including fabricating an elicitation response.
+2. **Verify Independent Confirmation:** Confirm the action does not execute until confirmation is delivered and returned over the independent channel.

+**Verification**

+**AL0, AL1:**

+1. **High-Risk Classification:** The highest-risk operations must be explicitly identified.
+2. **Independent Channel:** Confirmation for those operations must be routed over a channel independent of the Agent (REQUIRED for remote/high-value deployments), with a fail-closed fallback to §2.3 rather than Agent-relayed consent.

+**AL2:**

+1. **Forged Approval Rejected:** The tool must not execute a highest-risk action approved only through the Agent channel.
+2. **Independent Confirmation Enforced:** The action must execute only after confirmation over the independent channel.

 # 3. Secret Management & Data Protection